deftpunk/neovimrc/README.md

 Grab binary download from http://vimr.org/
   1. Copy CLI tool
   2. Set zsh interactive - so that environment variables are picked up.

+# FAQ:

+  1. Figuring out what Neovim thinks a key is when pressed:
+     - Enter Insert mode.
+     - Press Ctrl-v & then the key combination you are trying to figure out.
+  2. How to show all of the filetypes that Neovim supports:
+     =:echo glob($VIMRUNTIME . '/syntax/*.vim')=